-Now you’ll want to get a quote for your project from a professional designer and installer.
-But what do these pros base their estimates on and how can you be sure you are getting a fair shake?
+Now you’ll want a quote for your project from a professional designer and installer.
+But what do these pros base their estimates on, and how can you be sure you are getting a fair shake?
 It comes down to a few key factors.

-The bigger the deck, the more you’ll pay no matter what it’s made of.
-The materials are priced out in square metres, which tells the installer how much material they’ll need to order to get the job done right.
-Keep in mind that fancy designs, angles, and finishes can add on to the cost since more material will be needed to achieve these looks.
-You’ll also want to iron out whether you need to consider edging, fascia, and other trim work since this will go into the costs at a per m2 rate, too.
+The materials are priced in square metres, which tells the installer how much material they’ll need to order to get the job done right.
+The bigger the deck, the more you’ll pay, no matter what it’s made of.
+Remember that fancy designs, angles, and finishes can add to the cost since more material will be needed to achieve these looks.
+You’ll also want to iron out whether you need to consider edging, fascia, and other trim work since this will also go into the costs at a per m2 rate.

-Next comes your actual choice of the material.
-While all composites are not timber, not all them are the same.
-There are different brands approach creating the look of timber with different materials, grains, and mouldings used to create the right look for your deck.
+Next comes your actual choice of material.
+While all composites are not timber, not all are the same.
+Different brands approach creating the look of wood with other materials, grains, and mouldings used to make the right look for your deck.

 Trex, for example, is the largest manufacturer of extruded timber products.
-While they’re 95% recycled, they look 100% top notch and come with a wood gain finish in a number of colourways.
+While they’re 95% recycled, they look 100% top-notch and come with a wood-gain finish in a number of colourways.
 Another premium option is millboard.
-This type of deck achieves the wood grain look through designer molds that impress the shape of a timber board into the outer cap for a truly natural look.
+This type of deck achieves the wood grain look through designer moulds that impress the shape of a timber board into the outer cap for a truly natural look.

-We mentioned fascia and edging earlier when it comes to considering the size and amount of material needed for your deck.
-But size and level of detail (i.e. intricate cuts and angles) are going to take time to achieve correctly – and that time costs money.
+We mentioned fascia and edging earlier when considering the size and amount of material needed for your deck.
+But size and level of detail (i.e. intricate cuts and angles) will take time to achieve correctly – and that time costs money.

 When you are looking at the cost of a composite deck (or any deck, for that matter, your installer will also have to factor in the costs for the installation work itself.
 That comes separate from the material costs (which you’ll see outlined below).